elylucas/ng-nest-realtime-apps/docs/lab2/Messages.md

 # Sending Messages

-Whats a chat app that can't send message?
+What's a chat app that can't send messages?
 Not much.
 So let's fix that.

 ## Nest